redis/redis-doc/commands/info.md

 *   `allocator_allocated`: Total bytes allocated form the allocator, including internal-fragmentation.
 Normally the same as `used_memory`.
 *   `allocator_active`: Total bytes in the allocator active pages, this includes external-fragmentation.
 *   `allocator_resident`: Total bytes resident (RSS) in the allocator, this includes pages that can be released to the OS (by `MEMORY PURGE`, or just waiting).
+*   `allocator_muzzy`: Total bytes of 'muzzy' memory (RSS) in the allocator.
+Muzzy memory is memory that has been freed, but not yet fully returned to the operating system.
+It can be reused immediately when needed or reclaimed by the OS when system pressure increases.
 *   `mem_not_counted_for_evict`: Used memory that's not counted for key eviction.
 This is basically transient replica and AOF buffers.
 *   `mem_clients_slaves`: Memory used by replica clients - Starting Redis 7.0, replica buffers share memory with the replication backlog, so this field can show 0 when replicas don't trigger an increase of memory usage.
 *   `mem_clients_normal`: Memory used by normal clients